 COVID-19 has complicated the finances of many families across Kentucky.
-Pandemic EBT helps families whose children receive free or reduced lunch cover the extra cost of groceries for the days when school closed last spring due to the pandemic (March 13 through May 30, 2020).
-Participation in the free and reduced lunch program is the only requirement.
-If your child receives free and reduced lunch at school, then they are eligible to receive P-EBT benefits.
-Income is not a factor in eligibility.
+Pandemic EBT, administered by the Kentucky Cabinet for Health and Family Services, helps families whose children receive free or reduced lunch cover the extra cost of groceries for the days when school went virtual this semester (August-September 2020).
+Pandemic EBT is for families who receive free and reduced lunch and whose:

 - Fruits and vegetables

 - Meat, poultry, fish

 - Dairy products

 - Seeds and plants which produce food for the household to use

 Using P-EBT benefits does not impact you or your child’s immigration status.
 The public charge rule does not apply to P-EBT benefits.